sisomatsu/sisomatsu.github.io/_posts/2025-09-20-I-got-accepted-to-Gulf-Coast-Symposium-at-Rice-University!.md

 category: example2
 ---

-I got accepted to the Electrical and Computer Engineering section of the Gulf Coast Undergraduate Research Symposium hosted by RICE University.<br>
+I will be doing an oral presentation in the Electrical and Computer Engineering section of the Gulf Coast Undergraduate Research Symposium hosted by RICE University. <br><br><br>
-I will be doing an oral presentation of October 18, 2025 on "Transcranial Focused Ultrasound through the Temporal Bone via Piezoelectric Micromachined Ultrasound Transducers" in Houston, Texas.
+The presentation will be on "Transcranial Focused Ultrasound through the Temporal Bone via Piezoelectric Micromachined Ultrasound Transducers" and be held on October 18, 2025 in Houston, Texas.